libmbd/libmbd/README.md

 ## Developing

-For development, Libmbd doesn't have to be installed on the system, and Pymbd can be linked against local installation of Libmbd.
+For development, a top-level `Makefile` is included, which configures and compiles Libmbd, compiles the Pymbd C extension, and runs both Libmbd and Pymbd tests.

 ```
 git clone https://github.com/jhrmnn/libmbd.git && cd libmbd